joelparkerhenderson/vision-statements-and-mission-statements/README.md

 https://google.com

-To provide access to the world’s information in one click.
+Vision: To provide access to the world’s information in one click.

+Mission:  To organize the world’s information and make it universally accessible and useful.

 ## Habitat for Humanity